Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 | Higher cash interest (on $5K cash) | ~$25 |

-Our take: Premium is absolutely worth it at $100K.
-The benefits kick in automatically—you don’t have to do anything once you hit the threshold.
-For most Canadians investing in US stocks, the free USD account alone pays for itself.
+Premium is absolutely worth it at $100K.
+The benefits kick in automatically — you don’t have to do anything once you hit the threshold.
+For most Canadians investing in US stocks, the free USD account alone saves $120/year.

-If you’re close to $100K, consider consolidating accounts to reach Premium faster.
+If you’re close to $100K, consider consolidating accounts to reach Premium faster — it’s exactly what I’m planning as my portfolio grows.

 Generation Tier ($500,000+)

-Generation is Wealthsimple’s answer to private banking.
+Wealthsimple Generation grants access to private credit and equity funds for clients with over $500,000 in assets.
 It targets high-net-worth individuals who might otherwise use full-service wealth managers.

 Lowest Fees Possible: